 - You will get lots of attention and assistance from the builder as you move through the process of building your dream home.

-- You are able to make changes during the building process.
+- You can make changes during the building process.

-- You will have better control over your building budget, making the decision where you want the top of the line materials and where you are willing to compromise.
+- You will have better control over your building budget, deciding where you want the top-of-the-line materials and where you are willing to compromise.